ysk315/databricks-kaggle-to-lakehouse/README.md

 3. Ingested data into bronze layer

-4. Cleaned and transformed data in silver layer A.Clean column names that has special characters ike . and (. replace it with _
+4. Cleaned and transformed data in silver layer 1.Clean column names that has special characters ike . and (. replace it with _
-    B. Replace -200 with Nulls
+    2. Replace -200 with Nulls
-    C. Derive new columns based on existing data
+    3. Derive new columns based on existing data
-    D.  Combine data and time to form a new value.
+    4. Combine data and time to form a new value.
-    E. Change columns data with has , instead of . ( Examples 2,6 into 2.6)
+    5. Change columns data with has , instead of . ( Examples 2,6 into 2.6)
 5. Aggregated data is loaded into gold layer